"you" means the user of our website or the Spotlight Services,

 Spotlight is your Data Controller.
 Spotlight has a Data Protection Officer who can be contacted via [email protected] or by writing to Data Protection Officer, 7 Leicester Place, London WC2H 7RJ.

 We regard the lawful and correct treatment of your personal information by us as very important to our business.
 To this end we fully endorse and adhere to data protection law across Europe in the form of the General Data Protection Regulation (GDPR) and the equivalent data protection law in the UK.
-As your Data Controller, Spotlight has notified its activities to the Office of the Information Commissioner as required under the Data Protection Act 1998, and can be found in the Data Protection Public Register.
+As your Data Controller, Spotlight has registered as a Data Controller under the Data Protection Act, and can be found in the Data Protection Public Register.

 Relationships when Spotlight is not your Data Controller